sawady0920/psql-study/knowledge/01_OSS-DB/03_PostrgeSQLの基本.md

   initdb [OPTION]...
 [DATADIR]

 Options:
-    -D, --pgdata=]DATADIR     location for this database cluster -E, --encoding=ENCODING   set default encoding for new databases --locale=LOCALE       set default locale for new databases --no-locale           equivalent to --locale=C
+    -D, --pgdata=DATADIR     location for this database cluster -E, --encoding=ENCODING   set default encoding for new databases --locale=LOCALE       set default locale for new databases --no-locale           equivalent to --locale=C